The Main Parts of a Garage Door System

 How Manual Garage Doors Work

-4-Heavy doors indicate spring problems:
+4- Heavy doors can mean spring problems:

-If a manual garage door feels unusually heavy or difficult to lift, it often signals that the springs are worn, broken, or improperly balanced.
-Attempting to force the door without addressing spring issues can be dangerous and should be handled by a professional.
+If a manual garage door feels very heavy or hard to lift it often means the springs are worn, broken or not balanced correctly.
+Trying to force the door without fixing the springs can be dangerous.
+Should be done by a professional.

 What Happens When You Close the Garage Door